 Well, not because of meeting my relatives from my Mom's side.
 I've met them numerous times when I was growing up when they came to Japan on the holidays, and they're very wonderful people.
 It's just... well, I'm nervous when it comes to meeting new people from a new country.
 I mean, the United States doesn't house one race, they house multiple races!
 I mean, I see some occasional Caucasian people as well as some African-Americans in Tokyo off and on, but I never even spoke to them!
 And there will be some races I've never even encountered before!
-Like a Latino!
-Or an African American!
-I told my Dad about it, and he just laughed and said, "Don't worry about it, son!
+I told my Dad about it, but he just laughed and said, "Don't worry about it, son!
+Relax!
 We're all of God's children!
 Just be yourself.".

 You're also probably wondering how we can afford all of this?
 Well, my Dad is a writer and publishes fantasy novels that has spiritual messages in them.
 He was going to go with fantasy adventure books when he was studying in America, but after meeting my Mom and knowing The Lord, he decided to go deeper.
 His books sold pretty well.
 He's written about three, a trilogy set of them.
 It's a good thing Japan doesn't really mind Christianity that much.
 He's also thinking of lending his works to an American publisher and letting it translate his writing to English audiences.

 Once we arrive there at San Francisco, we'll be staying in a marketplace/neighborhood in the city called Chinatown where my grandparents work.
 That sounds very fitting.

 But yeah, all in all, I'm kind of excited, yet nervous about this next step in my life.

 "Yeah?"
 Hyoga said, out of it.

 "I said, 'Dinner's ready!' two times already!"
-Lei-Lei said aggravatingly.
+Lin-Lin said aggravatingly.